Treatment Options for Psychiatric Care

 Lakeside Levels of Care

-Every Lakeside program — from Inpatient and Partial Hospitalization (with or without boarding) to Intensive Outpatient and Residential Treatment — is designed to meet specific clinical needs.
+Our programs, from inpatient and partial hospitalization (with or without boarding) to intensive outpatient and residential treatment, are designed to meet specific clinical needs of our patients.
 Our team of trained professionals provides confidential assessments 24 hours a day, seven days a week, to determine the appropriate level of care for each individual’s unique situation.

 Mental Health Treatment

-Each individual’s treatment experience at Lakeside begins with an evaluation conducted by a needs-assessment staff member.
-The information gathered during this assessment becomes the foundation of the personalized treatment plan developed specifically for that patient.
+Each patient’s clinical assessment becomes the foundation of the personalized treatment plan developed specifically for them.
 A therapist works directly with the patient to develop goals that address current issues, and the treatment plan is reevaluated periodically to measure progress and improvements.
-Family members are encouraged to become active participants in their loved one’s treatment as well.
-This is an opportunity to explore feelings and thoughts that have affected the entire family, ask questions and learn from others in similar situations.
+Family members are encouraged to become active participants in their loved one’s treatment to explore feelings and thoughts that have affected the entire family, ask questions and learn from others in similar situations.